A Black-box Adversarial Attack Strategy with Adjustable Sparsity and Generalizability for Deep Image Classifiers: Conclusion and future works

-In this article, we introduced DEceit, a black-box pixel-restricted universal (non-targeted) adversarial perturbation technique.
-We expressed the task of finding a universal perturbation as a constrained optimization problem.
-For effectively solving this real-valued high-dimensional optimization problem, we devised DEceit by modifying the DE algorithm through the incorporation of a novel mix of the mutation switching strategy along with a uniform random scale-factor switching scheme.
-We also introduced an encoding scheme which can implicitly impose the sparsity constraint.
+In this article, we introduced DEceit, a black-box pixel-restricted, non-targeted, universal/image-dependent adversarial perturbation technique.
+We expressed the task of finding an adversarial perturbation as a constrained optimization problem.
+To effectively solve this real-valued high-dimensional optimization problem, we devised DEceit by modifying DE by incorporating a novel mix of scale-factor and mutation switching strategies.
 Finally, we empirically validated the capability of DEceit to perform effective, imperceptible, and robust adversarial attacks.

-A direct extension of our work may focus on the two contradictory objectives of maximizing the effectiveness of a perturbation while minimizing the visual distortions, which can be expressed in the form of a high-dimensional multi-objective optimization problem, solvable by a tailored DE variant.
-One may also consider using DEceit for searching a perturbation in a transformed space instead of the native image space, following \cite{guo19simba}.